 - Try to use your questions to get a sense of the life of the campus rather than simply gather statistical information.
 You may need to ask some specific questions about the admissions process or financial aid, but then focus on getting a feel for the real life of the school.
 This sense of place is one of the primary benefits of the campus visit.

-- Encourage your student to ask as many questions as he can.
+- Encourage your student to ask as many questions as they can.
 College admissions personnel and campus tour guides count on students asking questions about the things that are important to them.
-Try to help your student be involved by anticipating some things he can ask about.
-Having a few questions ready beforehand may help him to speak up.
+Try to help your student be involved by anticipating some things they can ask about.
+Having a few questions ready beforehand may help them to speak up.

 - There is no such thing as a stupid question.
 If you need information about some aspect of the college, ask the question.
 Some questions have been asked hundreds of times.
 But admissions personnel recognize that, although they have heard the question before, this is a new process for you.
 Gather as much information as you and your student need.